 Cut the onions into half-rounds 1 cm thick.
-Cut one block of the grilled tofu in half along its length, then cut each half into slices 2 cm thick, and place the onion and tofu on a large serving plate.
-Boil the shirataki and transfer to cool water, then squeeze out any excess moisture and cut into easy-to-eat pieces.
-Place the fu in water to rehydrate until soft, then squeeze out any excess moisture.
-Place the shirataki and rehydrated fu on the same plate as the onion and tofu.
+Cut the grilled tofu in half along its length, then cut each half into slices 2 cm thick.
+Place the onions and tofu on a large serving plate.
+Boil the shirataki, then transfer to cold water.
+Squeeze out excess moisture and cut into easy-to-eat pieces.
+Place the fu in water to rehydrate until soft, then squeeze out excess moisture.
+Place the shirataki and rehydrated fu on the same serving plate as the onions and tofu.
 Remove the stems from the shiitake mushrooms and cut into slices 1 cm thick.
 Cut the green onion diagonally into pieces 4 cm wide, and place the shiitake mushroom and green onion slices on the serving plate as well.
-Cut the beef into easy-to-eat pieces and arrange on a separate plate, and prepare the beef tallow, eggs, and seasonings at the table.
+Cut the beef into easy-to-eat pieces and arrange on a separate plate, and prepare the beef tallow, eggs and seasonings at the table.

 When arranging the ingredients on a plate, placing solid items like the onions and grilled tofu first will help to keep the other ingredients steady and neat on the plate.

 Heat a cast-iron pot.
-Add the beef tallow and melt to coat, then add 2-3 pieces of the thinly sliced beef, making sure they don't overlap, and sprinkle sugar on top as desired.
+Add the beef tallow and melt to coat.
+Add 2-3 pieces of the thinly sliced beef, making sure they don't overlap, and sprinkle with sugar on top.

-For sukiyaki, it's crucial to cook the beef slowly and gently!
+When preparing sukiyaki, it's crucial to cook the beef slowly!
 Don't touch the beef until it browns and begins to release from the surface of the pot on its own.

-Cooking some of the beef first leaves its rich flavor in the pot for the other ingredients to soak up, surprisingly enhancing the taste of the dish.
+Cooking the beef first leaves its rich flavor in the pot for the other ingredients to soak up, greatly enhancing the taste of the dish.

-Add the ingredients that have high moisture content such as onions, grilled tofu, and shirataki to the pot in a single layer, and season to taste with sugar, soy sauce, and sake.
+Add the ingredients with high moisture content, such as the onions, grilled tofu and shirataki, to the pot in a single layer.
+Season to taste with sugar, soy sauce and sake.

 Season each ingredient with a small amount of sugar and soy sauce.
 It's easier to adjust the flavor this way, as opposed to adding the seasonings all at once.
 Add sake occasionally to prevent burning.

-When the ingredients in the pot have stewed, spread the remaining beef one slice at a time on top of the other ingredients, and continue to season a small amount at a time.
+When the ingredients in the pot have cooked through, spread out the remaining beef slices, one slice at a time, on top of the other ingredients.
+Season to taste.

-Rather than cooking the beef over direct heat, spreading it out on top of the other ingredients allows it to cook more slowly.
+Spreading out the beef slices on top of the other ingredients allows each slice to cook more slowly.

-Eat the ingredients that have cooked through, dipping in beaten egg.
-As you go through the contents of the pot, continue to add more ingredients, seasoning a small amount at a time and spreading the slices of beef on top.
+Ingredients that have cooked through can be enjoyed by dipping in beaten egg.
+As you go through the contents of the pot, repeat the process of adding more ingredients, seasoning, and spreading out the slices of beef on top.

-Bear in mind that as you repeat this process, the flavor will progressively become more concentrated, so make sure to adjust the amount of seasonings you use.
+Bear in mind that as you repeat this process, the flavor will progressively become more concentrated.
+Make sure to adjust the amount of seasonings you use accordingly.